LucasLeandro1204/vue-content-loading/README.md

 | primary   | String | #f0f0f0 | Background the SVG |
 | secondary | String | #e0e0e0 | Animation color    |

-Colors props are required to be HEX with hash prefix.
+Color props are required to be HEX with hash prefix.

 *Props are validate, so it minimize mistakes xd*